John Wilson (Puritan minister): Meetings of the ministers

 In October 1636 the ministers, realizing that a theological tempest was forming in the colony, decided to get to the heart of the issue, and held a series of meetings, which also included Hutchinson and some of the magistrates.
 In order to deal with the theological errors of the Hutchinson group, the ministers first had to come to a consensus about their own positions, and this they were unable to do.
 Hutchinson's followers used this impasse to attempt to have Wheelwright appointed as another minister to the Boston church, an expression of their dissatisfaction with Wilson.
 Winthrop came to Wilson's rescue, as an elder in the church, by invoking a ruling requiring unanimity in a church vote, and was thus able to forestall Wheelwright's appointment there.
 Instead, Wheelwright was sent about ten miles south to Mount Wollaston to preach.

 As the meetings continued into December 1636, the theological debate escalated.
 Wilson delivered "a very sad speech of the condition of our churches," insinuating that Cotton, his fellow Boston minister, was partly responsible for the dissension.
-Wilson's speech was moved to represent the sense of the meeting, and was approved by all of the ministers and magistrates present with the notable exceptions of Governor Vane, Reverend Cotton, Reverend Wheelwright, and two strong supporters of Hutchinson, William Coddington and Richard Dummer.
+Wilson's speech was moved to represent the sense of the meeting, and was approved by all of the ministers and magistrates present with the notable exceptions of Vane, Cotton, Wheelwright, and two strong supporters of Hutchinson, William Coddington and Richard Dummer.

 Cotton, normally of a very placid disposition, was indignant over the proceedings and lead a delegation to admonish Wilson for his uncharitable insinuations.
 On Saturday, 31 December 1636, the Boston congregants met to prefer charges against Wilson.
-Governor Vane launched the attack, and was joined by other members of the congregation.
+Vane launched the attack, and was joined by other members of the congregation.
 Wilson met the onslaught with a quiet dignity, and responded soberly to each of the accusations brought against him.
 The crowd refused to accept his excuses, and demanded a vote of censure.
 At this point Cotton intervened, and with more restraint than his parishioners, offered that without unanimity a vote of censure was out of order.
 While the ultimate indignity of censure was averted, Cotton nevertheless gave a grave exhortation to his colleague to allay the temper of the congregants.
-The next day Wilson preached such a conciliatory sermon that even Governor Vane rose and voiced his approval.
+The next day Wilson preached such a conciliatory sermon that even Vane rose and voiced his approval.